kundajelab/lsgkm/README.md

 #### Contact info

 Please email Dongwon Lee (dwlee AT jhu DOT edu) if you have any questions about lsgkm.
-Please contact Avanti Shrikumar (avanti dot shrikumar at gmail) if you have questions about gkmexplain.
+Please contact Avanti Shrikumar (avanti dot shrikumar at gmail) and Anshul Kundaje (anshul@kundaje.net) if you have questions about gkmexplain.